anhvupham/docapi/README.md

 * [Redis] - An in-memory data structure store, used as a database, cache and message broker
 * [Ace Editor] - awesome web-based text editor
 * [node.js] - evented I/O for the backend
+* [Docker] - Docker is the world’s leading software containerization platform

 And of course Docapi itself is open source with a [public repository][docapi] on GitHub.